it3xl/git-repo-sync/README.md

 * There is a protections from deletion or replacing of Git-branches by occasional synchronization of unrelated remote Git-repositories.
 * Arbitrary rewriting of history is supported.
 * You even may move branches back in history.
+* With a single installation of **git-repo-sync** you can synchronize as many pairs of Git-repositories as you want.
+Every pair is a sync project.
 * It doesn't synchronize Git-tags.
 (Some popular Git-servers block manipulations with Git-tags.)
 * I've dropped unprefixed branches support and configuring for simplicity.